TheCodeSculptor-cmd/Docker-Project/README.md

 ## Docker-Project
 This project is a simple Docker setup that creates a Docker image.
 When this image is run as a container, it prints **"Hello, Captain!"** to the console.

+## Project URL
+[This is a local Docker project from the roadmap.sh] (https://roadmap.sh/projects/basic-dockerfile)
 ## About
 This project is designed to demonstrate how to create a basic Docker image using a lightweight Alpine Linux base image.
 It includes a simple Dockerfile that runs an `echo` command to display "Hello, Captain!" when the container is started.